meanthai/Neural-Network-Model-For-MNIST-Dataset/README.md

 The given MNIST Dataset "mnist_test.csv" contains 10,000 test examples which are 28x28-pixels images and labels.
 Each row consists of 785 values: the first value is the label (a number from 0 to 9) and the remaining 784 values are the pixel values (a number from 0 to 255).

-The built-from-scratch model has 3 hidden layers which have 284, 128, 16 neurons (due to the characteristics of the dataset) for efficient classifying task.
+The built-from-scratch model has 3 hidden layers which have 284, 128, 16 neurons (due to the characteristics of the dataset), respectively, for efficient classifying task.

 Furthermore, PCA is also applied to pre-process data by reducing the dimensionality of the given dataset in order to reduce noise and improve performance.